Save And Recover Data With These 8 Maintenance Tips

 You can only achieve that level of protection if you make backup copies of your data to removable media or a cloud service.
 A few options to consider include:

-External Hard Drive (EHD) – Cost-effective, portable, and easy to connect to PCs and laptops, external hard drives are a popular choice for backing up data.
-The important thing to remember is that EHDs only offer protection to the folders and files you copy onto them, and they’re not immune to theft, fire, or flood.
+External SSD (Solid State Drive) — These days, external SSDs have replaced traditional hard drives for backups.
+They are significantly faster, more durable (no moving parts to break if dropped), and much smaller.
+When choosing an SSD, look for one that supports USB 3.2 or USB4 for the fastest data transfer speed The important thing to remember is that EHDs only offer protection to the folders and files you copy onto them, and they’re not immune to theft, fire, or flood.
 If possible, use an EHD that comes with backup software.

 Cloud StorageCloud storage services such as Dropbox, Google Drive, and Microsoft OneDrive offer cloud space in which you can backup files, as well as the option of connecting devices to that cloud and accessing or sharing those files.
 The files you save in the cloud are stored in a remote location, which can offer an added level of protection.